germ-mark/multi-mls-id/draft-xue-multi-mls.md

-Given a list of MMLS participants, initialize an MMLS context by (1) creating an MLS group, (2) adding all other participants (generating a set of Welcome messages and a GroupInfo message), and (3) It is the responsibility of an MMLS implementation to define the Universe of participants and the mechanism of geneating the individual send groups.
+Given a list of MMLS participants, initialize an MMLS context by (1) creating an MLS group, (2) adding all other participants (generating a set of Welcome messages and a GroupInfo message), and (3) It is the responsibility of an MMLS implementation to define the Universe of participants and the mechanism of generating the individual send groups.
 "MMLS Requirements" sketches one such approach.

 * UPDATE

-A member Alice of $U$ can update their leafNode in the universe U by authoring a full or empty commit in Alice's send group, which provides PCS with regard to the committer.
+A member Alice of $U$ can update their leafNode in the universe $U$ by authoring a full or empty commit in Alice's send group, which provides PCS with regard to the committer.

-This update commit is also an opportunity to update Alice's credential, in which case Alice should distribute corresponding update messages in all other send groups.
+This update commit is also an opportunity to update Alice's credential, in which case Alice should also distribute corresponding update messages in all other send groups.

 * COMMIT

-If Alice updates by authoring and distributing an empty commit, other members can incorporate Alice's empty commit by generating a partial commit that includes a psk proposal with a secret from the epoch after Alice's empty commit.
-Mechanically,

-* Alice distributes an MMLS update - an empty or full commit in Alice's send group, which starts epoch $e$
-* Bob, on observing Alice's commit, can incorporate Alice's MMLS update by
+When Bob recives Alice's MMLS update (as a full or empty commit in Alice's send group), Bob can incorporate PCS from Alice's commit by importing a PSK from Alice's send group.
+Precisely, Bob:
-   * Committing a PSK proposal to Bob's send group using the exportPskId and exportPSK from epoch $e$ of Alice's send group
+   * Creates a PSK proposal in Bob's send group using the exportPskId and exportPSK from the epoch of Alice's send group after Alice's MMLS update
-   * If Alice's commit updated Alice's credential, Bob should follow Alice's commit, remove Alice's previous leafNode, and add Alice's new leafNode
+   * If Alice's commit updated Alice's credential, Bob should have received an accompanying update proposal in Bob's send group.

-If Alice changed their credential in their commit, then Bob shold also include Alice's proposed update in Bob's send group.
+   * Bob generates a commit covering the PSK proposal (for each send group in which he has observed a new MMLS update), and any update proposals he received.

 * PROTECT # or encrypt? or create_message?
 A member Bob protects a ciphertext message and encrypting it to $U$ by encrypting it as an application message in their send group.
-As in MLS, before encrypting a message, Bob should incorporate updates that they have observed by committing PSK's from the latest epoch of each other send group they've observed.
+As in MLS, before encrypting an application message, Bob should incorporate any MMLS updates he has received.

 Each of the 3 MLS configurations of commit are possible:
-If Bob has no MMLS update to issue, and has seen no credential updates, Bob generates a partial commit covering PSK proposals from the latest epoch of each send group that has had a PCS update since Bob's last commit.
+If Bob has no MMLS update to issue, and has seen no credential updates, Bob generates a partial commit covering PSK proposals from each updated send group.

 If Bob has seen credential updates, Bob generates a full commit, and for each sender that has issued a MMLS update since Bob's last commit,